-Northern Vietnam is the cradle of Vietnamese civilization that dates back thousands of years and home to Pho – the nation’s staple dish.
+Northern Vietnam is the cradle of Vietnamese civilization that dates back thousands of years and is home to Pho – the nation’s staple dish.
 North Vietnam food, in general, is much tamer more subtle than their Central and Northern cousins that are spicier and sweeter, respectively.
 The long history of occupation has resulted in Chinese and French gastronomy manifesting itself in Vietnamese cuisine, in addition to the utilization of indigenous cooking practice.
 Are you wondering what is on offer, other than Pho?
 Our 5-day exploration of North Vietnam food will give you the most candid idea of what authentic Vietnamese food tastes like, starting from the centuries-old Hanoi to one of the New 7 Wonders of Nature – Halong Bay.

 Day 1: Hanoi Arrival